Iwayemi-Kehinde/Iwayemi-Kehinde/README.md

 - 🛠️ Building real-world software with **React**, **Node.js**, **Go**, and **MongoDB**
 - 💡 Writing smart contracts using **Solidity**
-- 📦 Contributing to open-source and solving hard backend problems
+- 📦 Open-source contributor | Solving DSA problems with TypeScript
-- 🙏 Guided by faith — building solutions with purpose and impact
+- 🙏 Guided by faith — building solutions with purpose

 ---